Krishnankutty Nair

 He was from Pippinmoodu, near Sasthamangalam, Thiruvananthapuram, Kerala.
 Nair worked with various theatre groups before becoming a film actor.

-Known for his natural acting and timing, Nair worked with world-renowned directors such as G. Aravindan, and Adoor Gopalakrishnan.
+Known for his natural acting and timing, Nair worked with directors such as G. Aravindan, and Adoor Gopalakrishnan.
 He also acted in several movies by award-winning Malayalam filmmakers such as M. P. Sukumaran Nair, Lenin Rajendran, Padmarajan, Kamal, and Sathyan Anthikkad.
 He became popular among the public through his comic roles, primarily that of Kaalan Mathai in Kamal's Kakkothikkavile Appooppan Thaadikal, Thattan Gopalan in Anthikkad's Ponmuttayidunna Tharavu, and Kali Muthu in Anthikad's Mazhavilkavadi.

 Death

 In 1996, Krishnankutty Nair was seriously injured as a scooter he was riding pillion collided with a lorry.
 He succumbed to injuries after a month at the Government Medical College, Thiruvananthapuram.